 I applied and they accepted my application which was a big relief.

-The help I received from the Hardship Fund made a massive difference.
+The help I received from the Living Cost Support Fund made a massive difference.
 There was already so much going on at the time and it meant that I did not have additional stress.

 It meant that I could be a normal student; being able to be with my friends, live with them and my mum didn’t have to worry as well.
 She had enough on her plate and she didn’t need to think about how she was going to support me.
 It also meant my dad didn’t have to go back to work and so he could help care for her.
 It was a big help.